← all insights

 What is the main difference between an AI agent and a chatbot?

 A chatbot is primarily reactive, designed to respond to user queries within a conversational context.
-An autonomous AI agent is proactive; it can independently plan and execute multi-step tasks to achieve a specific goal, often without direct human input for each step.
+An autonomous AI agent is proactive; it can independently plan and execute multi-step tasks using various tools to achieve a specific goal, often without direct human input for each step.

 How much does it cost to build an autonomous AI agent in 2026?